ItsFlurix/ox_target/README.md

 - Improved error handling protects against soft-locking.
 - Improved entity and world collision detection.
 - Options now stack, rather than overriding.

+Latest version of ox_target with a simple animation of the eye moving, I hope you like it, I will be bringing different scripts with modified things for your FiveM servers.